openstreetmap/iD/data/presets/README.md

 * `cycleway` - Block of dropdowns for adding `cycleway:left` and `cycleway:right` tags on a highway
 * `maxspeed` - Numeric text field for speed and dropdown for "mph/kph"
 * `restrictions` - Graphical field for editing turn restrictions
-* `wikipedia` - Block of fields for selecting a wiki language and wikipedia page
+* `wikipedia` - Block of fields for selecting a wiki language and Wikipedia page

 #### Field Properties